jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/activity.md

 ![licenceLeft](/static/images/part1/licenceLeft.png)

 ### Step 5
-You now must repeat this process again for the second licence.
+You now must repeat this process again for the second append licence.
 It is the exact same process as before.
 Each licence activates a different set of functionality in the workshop GDP.
 So it is important to ensure that both licences have been applied.

+#### Note
+You will see some errors associated with certificates and updates once you have added the licences.
+These errors occur because we are using a trial licence.
+These errors can be ignored.

 ## Task 2 Validating setup.
 Once both licences have been applied the GDP is now fully functional.
 At this point it is important to validate that the GDP instance is talking with the DB2 instance.
 This is achieved by returning to the search bar in the top right and this time enter into search "stap control" and clicking S-TAP Control.